FabioRosado/100DaysOfCode/Part II/log.md

 **Thoughts:**  Spend a lot of time playing Destiny 2 on PS4 so today wasn't as productive as I wanted it to be.
 Reviewed some javascript concepts and listened to some podcasts as well.

 **Links:** [Day 8 files](day-8/)

+---

+### Day 9: 8th September, 2018 (Python Data Structures and Algorithms)
+##### Book: Python Data Structures and Algorithms

+**Today's Progress**: Was extremelty tired today so I wasn't able to spend time coding.
+To make up for it I read a bit of chapter 2 of the book Python Data Structures and Algorithms

+**Thoughts:**  Was a bit bummed that I wasn't able to code or follow Javascript 30 day 5.

+---

+### Day 10: 9th September, 2018 (Javascript 30, Opsdroid, Computing in Python IV: Objects & Algorithms)
+##### Javascript 30, Opsdroid, Coursera: Computing in Python IV: Objects & Algorithms

+**Today's Progress**: Finished day 5 of javascript 30.
+Accepted one PR to update docker and updated dependencies on opsdroid.

+**Thoughts:**  Day 5 was extremelly interesting, we created an animated gallery using CSS Flex and a bit of javascript.
+Started a new course on Python - Computing in Python IV: Objects & Algorithms